ammnt/nginx/README.md

 # Description:

 - Base image: Alpine Linux (only ~5 MB);
-- Hardened image (secure, minimal and production-ready) - recommended to use in Rootless mode: https://docs.docker.com/engine/security/rootless/
+- Hardened image (secure, minimal and production-ready) - recommended to use in Rootless mode:<br>
+https://docs.docker.com/engine/security/rootless/
 - Runtime on scratch image - with zero bloat;
 - Multi-stage building with statically linked binary;